nathanchapero-creator/eBay_used_car_analysis/README.md

 * **Parameter-Driven Interactivity:** Built a custom dropdown parameter combined with boolean calculated fields to act as a master control panel.
 * **Contextual Highlighting:** Selecting a brand (e.g., BMW) dynamically highlights its market volume and median price in Navy Blue while dimming competitors to grey, preserving the context of the overall market.
 * **Dynamic Axis Scaling:** Configured the lower charts (Depreciation Line Chart and Vehicle Type Box Plots) to automatically rescale their axes based on the user's selection, ensuring optimal readability for both luxury and economy brands.
+* **Central KPIs:** Four primary statistics are presented on the dashboard and adjust to the filtered brands:
+  — Total Listing Count
+  — Median Car Age
+  — Median Listing Price
+  — Most Common Vehicle Type

 ## Key Business Insights
 1. **The Volume vs. Value Disconnect:** Volkswagen dominates the market in sheer volume (68k+ listings), but luxury brands like Audi and BMW command nearly double the median listing price (€6,000+).